stellargenerations/InvisiBuilder/content/articles/seo-mistake-in-no-code-directories.md

 **Final Thought:** *In the age of AI, introverts have a unique advantage: they can automate tedious tasks, focus on strategic decisions, and build profitable projects quietly.*

 **Call to Action:**
-1. Watch Jordan's full video: [I Built a 7000-Listing Directory With AI But Made This Big Mistake!](https://www.youtube.com/watch?v=WHcj4xKqll0)
+1. Watch Jordan's full video about [fixing SEO mistakes in directories](https://www.youtube.com/watch?v=WHcj4xKqll0)
 2. Audit your site's rendering today.

 ---